DerZc/GitHub-Crawler/README.md

 NOTE: please, take a look at the GitHub website to be sure that you do not violate any GitHub rule.

 ## Dependency
+The Dependency you need include:

 wget

 simplejson

+You need to specify OUTPUT_FOLDER and OUTPUT_TXT_FILE in getDataFromGithub.py